shsw228/PersonaIM-Swift/README.md

 If the same layout can be created by referring to the same layout value, it is suggested that this value can be mutually shared.

 > [!NOTE]
 > This is _not_ a functioning messaging app.
-It simulates a single conversation to demonstrate how such an app would be implemented in Compose UI.
+It simulates a single conversation to demonstrate how such an app would be implemented in Swift UI.

 Persona 5 has one of the most stylish user interfaces, including its in-game messaging app!
 This repository attempts to answer what it might look like if it were a real app, and how it could be built for iOS.